dougbutner/web-4/README.md

 ## What is Web 4?

+Web 4 is a set of ideas and practices that present solutions to the problems preventing us

 Before we define web 4, we must look briefly at the concepts of web 1, web 2, and web 3.

  - **Web 1**